5 Things We’ve Learned About Night Terrors

 night terrors guest post

-2. buy brand name Clomiphene Having a child be completely unresponsive, especially at night, is a heart-stopper for anxious moms (or Dads, or other caregivers)!
+2. Having a child be completely unresponsive, especially at night, is a heart-stopper for anxious moms (or Dads, or other caregivers)!
 I don’t know how many times I went in to see her knowing she was having these terrors and felt so completely helpless.
 I would hug this stiff-as-a-board little girl while she cried or carried on — or sometimes just gestured wildly — and would just get absolutely no response.
 Eventually she would relax and just be completely asleep.
 It was mind-boggling for me.
 I did finally manage to acknowledge there was nothing I could do, but while it didn’t really make me feel better, it did allow me to go back to sleep myself after tucking her back in.

 3. Being over-tired made them worse.
 If Emma had a really drawn-out bedtime (which she always had, so I mean an extra-long “drawn-out-for-at-least-an-hour” bedtime) there was a greater chance she’d wake with a terror.
 Same deal if the day was really busy or she didn’t nap (which she never did for me anyway…)